atra2396/green-blog/static/_posts/dont-object-orient-ify-dockerfiles.md

 <br>

 An important point to note is that these components are not microservices.
-They are split up because each component needs to be able to scale independently from the others in order to keep costs down while still allowing horizontal scaling.
 This is *one* application, with several deployable components.

 <br>